 Going back to work

-There are a few options to make breastfeeding at work as easy as possible:
+Make breastfeeding at work as easy as possible

 Whatever you decide, it might be worth doing a trial run before you return to work, so you can see if the new breastfeeding pattern works for you and your baby.
 If it doesn't, there'll be plenty of time to try something different.